 Joshua Snodgrass, MD

 Dr. Snodgrass started his journey as a mechanic for Ford Motor Company in the late 90’s.
 He worked in custom hot rod shops and on racing teams.
 After receiving his undergraduate degree in Neuroscience from the University of California Santa Cruz, he began working for the Orange County Water District as an Environmental Specialist.
-Dr. Snodgrass then returned to academia and medical school, to complete a residency in Family Medicine at Phoenix Baptist Hospital, followed by a fellowship in sports medicine at Long Beach Memorial.
+He then returned to academia and medical school, to complete a residency in Family Medicine at Phoenix Baptist Hospital, followed by a fellowship in sports medicine at Long Beach Memorial.
+He also completed a masters degree in cyber security at SNHU in his spare time.

 Dr. Snodgrass has provides medical coverage for many professional skateboarding, surfing, snowboarding, and mountain biking events.
 His background in the action sports industry has driven him to return to the Long Beach Memorial Sports Medicine Fellowship and expand medical training for the action sports world.
 He has served as a Team Physician for California State University Long Beach and Cypress College in addition to providing medical director consults for Medicine in Motion and the X Games.
 In his spare time he surfs, rides motorcycles, snowboards, and enjoys watching MMA and hockey.
 Dr. Snodgrass also writes a parenting advice blog at ParentingAdventures.com.
 You can follow him on social media @JSnodgrassMD on facebook, instagram, twitter, and youtube